Spentine/Spentris/documentation/docs.md

   - *multimedia output*
   - `audio` (empty)
     - *will contain files that will handle audio*
+- `planning`
+  - *will contain files that will plan the future of the game*
+  - `Spentris Puzzle Editor.penpot`
+    - *planning the UI of the puzzle editor*
+    - *has to be viewed with penpot, a design tool*
 - `ui`
   - `debug` (deprecated)
     - `debugRenderField.js` (deprecated)